philliprossi/IoTsync/README.md

 - When temperature returns to normal
 - Alerts are sent no more frequently than every 30 minutes
 - Alerts include current temperature and threshold information
+- All alerts and resolutions are logged to the database

 Configure alert settings in `.env`:
 ```env